zluo/zluo.github.io/docs/books/the_old_man_and_the_sea.md

 They picked up the gear from the boat.
 The old man carried the mast on his shoulder and the boy carried the wooden box with the coiled, hard-braided brown lines, the gaff and the harpoon with its shaft.
 The box with the baits was under the stern of the skiff along with the club that was used to subdue the big fish when they were brought alongside.
 No one would steal from the old man but it was better to take the sail and the heavy lines home as the dew was bad for them and, though he was quite sure no local people would steal from him, the old man thought that a gaff and a harpoon were needless temptations to leave in a boat.

 They walked up the road together to the old man's shack and went in through its open door.
 The old man leaned the mast with its wrapped sail against the wall and the boy put the box and the other gear beside it.
 The mast was nearly as long as the one room of the shack.
 The shack was made of the tough bud-shields of the royal palm which are called guano and in it there was a bed, a table, one chair, and a place on the dirt floor to cook with charcoal.
 On the brown walls of the flattened, overlapping leaves of the sturdy fibered guano there was a picture in color of the Sacred Heart of Jesus and another of the Virgin of Cobre.
-These were relics of his wife.
+These were relics(遗迹) of his wife.
 Once there had been a tinted photograph of his wife on the wall but he had taken it down because it made him too lonely to see it and it was on the shelf in the corner under his clean shirt.

 "What do you have to eat?" the boy asked.